doersino/ffmpeg-koraktor/README.md

 The result will be `dummy2.mp4`.
 Feel free to give it a better name.

-This particualr invocation works well for very shaky video, *i.e.*, kestrels filmed with a 800 mm equivalent lens and basically nonexistant in-camera stabilization.
+This particular invocation works well for very shaky video, *i.e.*, kestrels filmed with a 800 mm equivalent lens and basically non-existent in-camera stabilization.
 Play with the parameters, perhaps look them up in the documentation.

 ## Concatenating a list of videos